 He turned down the long gravel driveway bordered by majestic pine trees, cutting the engine at the maintenance building.
 Years of decay and chipped paint overshadowed the original white clapboards covering the building, and a slight bow in the roof served as a reminder to shovel more frequently.
 Long Maine winters took their toll on the buildings as well as the roads.

 The sweet fragrance of spring turned foul when he opened the door.
-"Ugh, what's that smell?" he muttered, tripping over a garden rake thrown on top of a worn-out push broom.
+"Ugh, who died in here?" he muttered, tripping over a garden rake thrown on top of a worn-out push broom.
 He clenched his fists.
 If I ever get hold of that kid!
 He flicked on the light switch as the stench of decay surrounded him.
-Is there a dead body in here?
 He poked around, moving paint cans and shoving tools aside, looking for anything related to the pranks.

 "Okay Gunnar, I know you're not that bright.
 You must have left a clue in here somewhere," he mumbled as he picked up the broom.
 Stretching on his tip-toes to hang up the broom, he bumped the top shelf, its contents cascading down on top of him.
 A scream ripped through the air as his hand shot up, furiously brushing the top of his head.
 A handful of firecrackers lay scattered around the dead rat.